What is Metadata?

 Types of Metadata

-It can be classified into the following categories:
+The most common forms of metadata can be classified into the following categories:

 How it’s Used

+A data lakehouse captures metadata that increases the value of datasets by documenting data quality and the relationships between data assets.
+A data lakehouse provides metadata.
 Database management systems maintain it in system catalogs that record the number of records in a table, the cardinality of the data fields, high-water marks and low-water marks, the selectivity of indexes, and the clustering of data to indexes.

 Benefits of Metadata